amylouisejordan/suffolk-archives-pipeline/README.md

 The frontend complements this pipeline by offering:

-- A styled `TextInput` component for entering historical text
+- An input area for entering historical text
 - Real-time annotation via Axios and the trained model
-- A `FacilityMap` component that geocodes and displays recognized facilities using Leaflet
+- A `FacilityMap` component that geocodes and displays recognised facilities using Leaflet
-- Accessible UI with modular React architecture and archival-themed design

 ---